cslsolow/SkillForge/README.md

 ## 🙏 Acknowledgements

-SWE-Learner builds on **mini-swe-agent** for the agent infrastructure and uses **SWE-bench** as the evaluation benchmark.
+SkillForge builds on **mini-swe-agent** for the agent infrastructure and uses **SWE-bench** as the evaluation benchmark.
 We thank the respective authors for making their work openly available.